 It is very safe.

 - There may be some redness, swelling, itching or pain where the needle went into the arm or leg, usually 5-23 days after vaccination.
 This is not dangerous and will only last a day or two.

 - Some people may have a fever 5-12 days after vaccination.
 Parents should NOT give their child ibuprofen or acetaminophen before or shortly after vaccination since it could have an impact on how well the vaccine works.
 Wait at least 6 hours post-vaccination for pain or fever relief.

 - A few people will get a very mild case of a chickenpox-like rash (usually no more than 10 spots) 1 or 2 weeks after they get the vaccine.

 - Babies less than 1 year old.

 - People with weak immune systems and/or people who are taking drugs to suppress their immune system.

-- Women who are trying to get pregnant.
+- Pregnant women.
 However, if you get the vaccine before you know you are pregnant, your baby will almost certainly be fine.